-Summer Enrichment Classes offered during the Summer during June \$75 per class.
-Credit Recovery Credit Recovery classes are offered to students in Grades 9-12 at the end of the school year. \$100.00 per class.
-End of year lost or damaged books Damage fee or replacement cost Fees and fines up to \$5.00 for damaged books.
-Lost books or ruined books are charged replacement cost, generally at a maximum of \$65.00 Yearbooks - Optional School Book Yearbooks are published and made available for purchase every year.
-The cost is generally about \$40.00.
 Copies Use of school copiers (except for one copy of the student file, which will be provided without charge).
-Fifteen cents (.15) per page when charges apply.
-School Meals Breakfast (Grades K-5)\$2.20 Lunch (Grades K-5)\$2.85 Milk (Grades K-5)\$.40 Prices are maximums based on one meal per day, will vary depending on the number of meals or items purchased by the student, and may be adjusted during the year.
-Before/After School Recreation per hour \$4.50 per hour Preschool per month \$150.00 per month part-time tuition \$300.00 for full-time tuition FYI: This bill is due on the 1st of every month.

-Secondary Program Grades 6-12 General Description of Fee or Material Amount of Fee (Anticipated or Maximum) or Specific Material Required Physical Education classes Appropriate clothing (non-specialized attire) Tennis shoes and running shorts, T-shirt Art and shop classes and special projects, science classes Appropriate clothing (non-specialized attire) Goggles-1 pair is provided per year.
+Ten cents (.10) per page when charges apply.
+School Meals Breakfast (Grades K-6)\$2.05 Lunch (Grades K-6)\$2.70 Milk (Grades K-6)\$ .35 Prices are maximums based on one meal per day, will vary depending on the number of meals or items purchased by the student, and may be adjusted during the year.
+Before/After School \$2.95 Recreation per hour ¢2.50 Pre-school per hour \$2.50 Secondary Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) or Specific Material Required Physical Education classes Appropriate clothing (non-specialized attire) Tennis shoes and white socks, running shorts, T-shirt Art and shop classes and special projects, science classes Appropriate clothing (non-specialized attire) Goggles-1 pair provided per year.
 If lost or damaged students are required to purchase a new pair.
 Old shirt for painting; other clothing which may get paint on it or otherwise be damaged; protective clothing for shop classes; approved protective goggles for science classes.
-Students pay a cost that is beyond the standard project provided by the school.
-Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments are available for use by any student.
-Classroom Supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. None: Necessary classroom supplies will be made available by the school.
+Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments available for use by any student.
+Classroom Supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. Nonenecessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
 Students are encouraged but not required to bring items from class supply lists which may be handed out by the office or individual teachers.
-Classroom Projects, i.e, Family & Consumer Science, Industrial Technology Project Cost Students pay a cost that is beyond the standard project provided by the school.
-Advanced math or science classes Specialized calculators Some limited-function calculators will be available at school.
+Classroom Projects, i.e, Family & Consumer Science, Industrial Technology Project Cost Student pays cost that is beyond the standard project provided by the school.
+Advanced math or science classes Specialized calculators Some calculators will be available at school.
 If lost or damaged a replacement fee will be assessed at a rate paid by the school.
-Students are encouraged but not required to purchase such equipment for their personal use.
+Students are encouraged but not required to purchase such equipment .for their personal use.